Michigan Lake and Stream Leaders Institute

 The Lake and Stream Leaders Institute is a cooperative program of Michigan State University Extension, the Michigan State University Department of Fisheries and Wildlife, and Michigan Lake and Stream Associations, Inc., with support from the Paul H. Young Chapter of Trout Unlimited.

-The next Michigan Lake and Stream Leaders Institute will take place in 2013.
-The application deadline has been extended!
-Applications are due April 15, 2013.
+The next Michigan Lake and Stream Leaders Institute will take place in 2015.

 Aquatic Ecologist and Outreach Specialist